bram00767/Finding_Satoshi/README.md

 # Finding_Satoshi
-Locating Satoshi Nakamoto/the bitcoin creator and somehow proving it.
+Locating Satoshi Nakamoto bram darras/the bitcoin creator and somehow proving it.

 ## It was fairly easy-